groupserver/gs.content.js.sharebox/README.txt

    (an anonymous viewer).

 * The second part is an ``input`` element, with the URL in it.
-This allows people to copy and paste the URL into anything.
+This allows people to copy and paste the URL for the object that is being shared.
 It is always available (but the recipient must have permission to view the URL).

 JavaScript
 ==========